How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 Requesting A Judicial Review

-If USCIS does not act upon your case after your lawyers have filed a mandamus, you may request a judicial review of your application by the federal district court where you reside.
+If USCIS does not act upon your case after your lawyers have filed a mandamus, you may request a judicial review of your application by the Federal District Court where you live.

-Based on the court’s own findings and the applicable laws and regulations, the court may:
+Based on the court’s findings and the applicable laws and regulations, the court may:

-- Send your case back to USCIS so they can decide on your application
+- Send your case back to USCIS so they can decide on your case.

 Take into consideration that involving the Federal Court would heavily depend on the circumstances and facts of your individual case.